 (b) Nominations for appointment.
-The candidate's supervisor of record will submit the nominations for appointment to the designated ACN.
-The designated ACN must coordinate with the candidate and COWB to facilitate approval by the HCA.
+Nominations for appointment are submitted by the candidate's supervisor of record to the designated Acquisition Career Management Point of Contact.
+The designated Acquisition Career Management Point of Contact must coordinate with the candidate and COWB to facilitate approval by the HCA.